Allergy action plans for children

 salbutamol” and/or enter additional information.

 • Sign and date the plan.
-This can be done electronically (the date is automatically
+The signature can be done electronically

 • Parent/Guardian details can also be entered electronically, if this is desired.

 We have also produced a one-page Medical authorisation to carry AAI on-board airplanes, to facilitate this form of travel.
 We suggest this can be printed on the REVERSE of the Allergy Action Plan if needed, although the new Allergy Action plans do incorporate a medical request for this.